Extreme Value Statistics of the Halo and Stellar Mass Distributions at High Redshift: are JWST Results in Tension with {\Lambda}CDM?: Acknowledgements

 \section{Acknowledgements}

 We wish to thank health and other essential workers for their tireless support over the past years.
-CCL wishes to thank Peter Coles for introducing him to the concept of Extreme Value Statistics, and Peter Thomas and Giulio Fabbian for helpful discussions.
+CCL wishes to thank Peter Coles for introducing him to the concept of Extreme Value Statistics, and Peter Thomas, Giulio Fabbian and Giulia Rodighiero for helpful discussions.
 CCL acknowledges support from the Royal Society under grant RGF/EA/181016.
 IH acknowledges support from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 849169).
+We also wish to acknowledge the following open source software packages used in the analysis: \textsc{Numpy} \citep{harris2020array}, \textsc{Scipy} \citep{2020SciPy-NMeth}, \textsc{Astropy} \citep{astropy:2013,astropy:2018} and \textsc{Matplotlib} \citep{Hunter:2007}.